-Controlled Med Administration
+Controlled Med Administration and Counting

 With RTask's E-mar, users can track counts for controlled medications electronically both at the point of medication administration, and any time on-demand (typically during shift changes).